 Peripheral neuropathy and your emotions

 Having peripheral neuropathy can reduce your mobility, stop you from working or make everyday tasks more difficult.
 This can leave you feeling angry, frustrated or depressed.
 It may help to talk about how you’re feeling.
 Try sharing your feelings with friends or family, your medical team or a counsellor.
-We have information on counselling and how to get sessions funded by the Irish Cancer Society funds counselling at affiliated cancer support centres.
+The Irish Cancer Society funds counselling at affiliated cancer support centres.

 What can I do?

 Tips and hints – coping with peripheral neuropathy

 - Keep your hands and feet warm by wearing gloves and socks.

 - Take regular exercise or as advised by your doctor or physiotherapist.

 - Eat a well-balanced diet and take vitamin supplements if advised by your doctor.